 “I can’t sell it… I can’t trade it in… I trusted Ford, and I shouldn’t have.”

 Knowledge without follow-through is worse than no knowledge. – Charles Bukowski

 Unfortunately, when Ford decided, at one point, to change the transmission technology they did not follow through.
-2017 Ford Fiesta and Focus owners are plagued by the same transmission problems that occurred in the 2011 to 2016 year models.
+2017 Ford Fiesta and Focus owners are plagued by the same transmission problems that occurred in previous years.

 Should You Join a Class Action Lawsuit Against Ford?

 In addition to the Vargas v.
 Ford Class Action lawsuit , Ford is facing billions of dollars in warranty costs and potential liability in additional lawsuits.
 In light of the recent news regarding Ford’s knowledge that the Focus and Fiesta were defective before they sold them, no doubt there will be a lot more lawsuits filed over this transmission system.
 For the consumer, the best settlements come from individual lawsuits against Ford Motor Company, not from class action settlements.
 Class action settlements typically only benefit the lead class member and the lawyers and the rest of the class generally only gets a small settlement.